Wednesday, September 18, 2019

 Global rights to the soundtrack were obtained by the International Tape Cartridge Corp. in what was then the first-ever deal that the rights to manufacture the vinyl album and celluloid tape versions of the soundtrack were awarded to a tape cartridge duplicator/distribution company.
 The soundtrack was released as an LP set, “in all mechanical forms, and both 4-track and 8-track cartridges,” according to Billboard (22 June 1968).
 The 1968 Project 3 Records release, featured here, has 10 tracks, but a later 1997 release from Varese Sarabande includes nine more tracks from the original motion picture soundtrack.

 Goldsmith was a wide-ranging composer with scores to some of the most important and popular film and TV shows of his era.
 He garnered Academy award nominations not only for Planet of the Apes (1968), but also for Patch of Blue (1965), The Sand Pebbles (1966), and Patton (1970).
 Goldsmith also scored for other films such as In Harm’s Way (1965), Our Man Flint (1966), Star Trek: The Motion Picture (1979) as well as the themes to the TV shows The Man from U.N.C.L.E.
-(1964), Room 222 (1969), and The Waltons (1972), among many other examples too numerous to list here.
+(1964), Room 222 (1969), and The Waltons (1972), among many others.
 His soundtracks to Logan’s Run and Planet of the Apes represent two avant-garde extremes: the former, ambient and electronic, and the latter, “Earthly mysterious” and organic.
 Both albums are essential listening for both film score buffs and sci-fi fans — neither will be disappointed.

 Listen to the album on the YouTube video above or the individual tracks below.